Andean pumpkin, potato and black mint stew

 - White rice, cooked

-*In a saucepan with a little vegetable oil, sauté onion and garlic over high heat.
-Add pumpkin, potatoes, corn, vegetable stock, salt, and pepper.
-Lower the heat, and cook, semi covered and stirring every now and then, until all the vegetables are tender.
+- Add pumpkin, potatoes, corn, vegetable stock, salt, and pepper.
+Lower the heat, and cook, partially covered and stirring occasionally, until all the vegetables are tender.
 Add green peas.

-*Add evaporated milk and white cheese.
-Stir and heat through but do not let it boil.
+- Turn off the heat.
+Add evaporated milk and queso fresco.
+Stir and heat through.
 Season with more salt and pepper, if needed; add herbs, and serve immediately with white rice.